will123195/level-hydrator/README.md

 });
 // now you can do: h.author.hydrate(obj, cb)

-// a new object with nested objects var author = {
+// a new author data object with nested objects (1-to-1 and 1-to-m) var author = {
   name: 'Jack Kerouac',
   books: [